 This stretch can help ease pain and tightness in the hamstring caused by sciatica.

 - Place your right foot on an elevated surface at or below your hip level.
 This could be a chair, ottoman, or step on a staircase.
 Flex your foot so your toes and leg are straight.
 If your knee tends to hyperextend, keep a slight bend in it.

 - Bend your body forward slightly toward your foot.
 The further you go, the deeper the stretch.
 Do not push so far that you feel pain.

-Kovacs emphasizes that you should not assume that you will be able to be as flexible as the exercises ideally call for.
-“Don’t think that because of what you see on YouTube or TV that you can get into these positions,” he said.
+Kovacs emphasizes that you should not assume that you’ll be as flexible as the exercises ideally call for.
+“Don’t think that because of what you see on YouTube or TV that you can get into these positions,” he says.
 “Most people who demonstrate the exercises have great flexibility and have been doing it for years.
 If you have any kind of pain, you should stop.”

-Martinez says that anyone experiencing even mild sciatic nerve pain symptoms for more than a month should see a doctor or physical therapist.
-They may find relief with an in-home exercise program tailored specifically to how their pain presents itself.
+Martinez says that anyone experiencing even mild sciatic nerve pain for more than a month should see a doctor or physical therapist.
+They may find relief with an in-home exercise program tailored specifically to their pain.